laiquet/idtrackerai-enhanced/docs/source/index.rst

         :link-type: doc
         :text-align: center

-        A Jupyter Notebook that proves that zebrafish can be distinguished using an embeding network trained with contrastive learning.
+        A Jupyter Notebook that proves that zebrafish can be distinguished using an embedding network trained with contrastive learning.

     .. grid-item-card:: :fa:`users` Google Groups
         :link: https://groups.google.com/g/idtrackerai_users